U2: Guitar

 The Edge's style of playing guitar is distinguished by his chiming timbres, echoing notes, sparse voicings, and extensive use of effects units.
 He favours the perfect fifth interval and often plays power chords, which are chords consisting of just the fifth and root notes without the third.
 This style is not explicitly in a minor or major key, but implies both, creating a musical ambiguity.
 For these chords, he often plays the same notes on multiple strings, some of which are left open, creating an Irish-influenced drone.
 Against this drone, he changes other notes to imply a harmony.
 Among the Edge's signature techniques are playing arpeggios, sixteenth note percussive strumming, and harmonics, the latter of which he described as "so pure and finely-focused that [they have] the incredible ability to pierce through [their] environment of sound, just like lightning".
 His approach to guitar playing is relatively understated and eschews virtuosity in favour of "atmospherics, subtlety, minimalism, and clever signal processing".
 Rather than emulate common playing styles, the Edge is interested in "tearing up the rule book" and finding new ways to approach the instrument.
-He cited guitarists such as Tom Verlaine of Television, John McGeoch, Rory Gallagher, and Patti Smith as some of his strongest influences.
+He cited guitarists such as Tom Verlaine of Television, John McKay of Siouxsie and the Banshees, John McGeoch, Rory Gallagher, and Patti Smith as some of his strongest influences.